PHSC Men's Baseball Program History

 Assistant Coach

-Larry Beets begins his 12th season as an assistant coach.
-He is proud of the ten winning seasons and two trips to the NJCAA Division II World Series; a fourth place finish in 2014 and a third place finish in 2019.
+Larry Beets begins his 14th season as an assistant coach.
+He is proud of the 13 winning seasons and two trips to the NJCAA Division II World Series; a fourth-place finish in 2014 and a third-place finish in 2019.

 Larry retired as the winningest high school coach in Pasco County with 571 victories and was the first to record 500 wins.
 In addition, Ridgewood High School’s baseball field was named after him in 2007.